Siftah/get_iplayer/installer.md

 	`C:\work\installer>C:\work\get_iplayer\windows\make-installer /makeperl`

 * `perlfiles.zip` must be generated in Windows in order for the proper Win32 modules to be included in the archive.
-However, the archive may be used to build the installer on Linux/OSX (see `get_iplayer\make-nsis.sh`).
+However, the archive may be used to build the installer on Linux/OSX (see below).
 To that end, a separate script (`make-perlfiles.cmd`) may be used to generate only the Perl support archive.
 It is also invoked by `make-installer.cmd` to build the archive.

 * Subsequent invocations of `make-perlfiles.cmd` will use an existing `perlpar.exe` if it is found in the current directory.
 To force the Perl support archive to be complete rebuilt, add `/makepar` to the command: